jharttech/MMM-weatherforecast/README.md

 # Module: Weather Forecast
 This is a new version of the weather forecast module for MagicMirror.
 This one does not come as a default module.
 This version has been edited to allow the days of the week to span left to right, each with its own weather icon and details.
+Icons used in this module were created by:

+VClouds Weather Icons�
+Created and copyrighted� by VClouds - http://vclouds.deviantart.com/ The icons are free to use for Non-Commercial use and can be found at icons DA page - http://vclouds.deviantart.com/gallery/#/d2ynulp

 This module displays the weather forecast for the coming week, including an an icon to display the current conditions, the minimum temperature and the maximum temperature.

 ## Using the module